thanasisn/training_location_analysis/Readme.md

 # Analysis of training and location data.

 Ingest data from different sources and formats into a portable "database".
+Migrating data storage from arrow parquet datasets to duckdb.
 Create some methods to find duplicate data among records and do some quality checks and corrections.
 Do some analysis of the training data, about the fitness aspect of the data.